Link to part 1: Clarissa’s Missives

 She smiled.
 “Yes, don’t worry!”

-She counted us in, not especially slowly, and we began to play.
+She counted us in, not especially slow, and we began to play.
 Her part consisted of syncopated chords and a lilting melody.
 It sounded like she was no stranger to the piece.

 My heart was pounding and my throat felt dry but I managed to keep the notes going, whether they were the right ones or not I wasn’t sure.

 “Probably,” I said.
-It was alright for her, she already knew the damned tune!
+It was all right for her, she already knew the damned tune!

 She spoke for several minutes then turned to me, looking disappointed.
-Helena and her friends’ ‘support vehicle’ had broken down and they’d deemed it too risky to undertake the 42 mile ‘Lyke Wake Walk’ across the North Yorkshire Moors without it.
+Helena and her friends’ ‘support vehicle’ had broken down and they’d deemed it too risky to undertake the forty-two-mile ‘Lyke Wake Walk’ across the North Yorkshire Moors without it.
 Unsurprisingly.

 “I’m so sorry John!”